Updated November 2017.

-Pinterest is perhaps the most female dominated social network out there, with women nearly three times as likely as men to use the site.
+Pinterest is perhaps the most female dominated social network out there, with women more than twice as likely as men to use the site.

-Although Pinterest aren't as open about user numbers as other networks, it's estimated that it has around 110 million monthly active users - that's comparable with LinkedIn's numbers.
-Interestingly, a higher percentage of people living in suburban or rural areas use Pinterest than urbanites.
+Although Pinterest aren't as open about user numbers as other networks, it's estimated that it has around 200 million monthly active users - that's comparable with LinkedIn's numbers.
+Interestingly, a higher percentage of people living in suburban use Pinterest than urbanites.

 Pinterest ads are in the form of 'promoted pins'.
 Choose a pin, promote it, set up targeting and pay for the results.